coatespt/cursor-twitter/SESSION_NOTES.md

 ## 3pk Collisions
-Most distinct tokens are, for practical purposes, unique.
-Permanently storing the 3pk values for super-rare tokens incurs two costs:
+Most distinct tokens are, for practical purposes, unique on the time scale of a day.
+The majority, in fact, don't appear more than once in two weeks.
+Permanently storing the 3pk values for super-rare tokens incurs two very significant costs:
 - It wastes a ton of space
-  - With a token window size of three million, and fifty token files on disk, each time we age out a file of tokens, about 20k words in the counter map go to zero.
+  - With a token window size of three million, and fifty token files on disk, each time we age out a cached file of tokens, about 20k tokens that are in the counter map go to zero.
-  - The FCT thread removes these zero count tokens from the counter map.
+  - The FCT thread removes these zero count tokens from the counter map to prevent bloat.
-  - However, the main thread keeps a 3pk <-> token map that had no way to age out useless token mappings.
+  - However, the main thread keeps a 3pk <-> token map that formerly had no way to age out useless token mappings.
-  - It adds about 100MB of memory an hour to permanently store mappings that (a) will probably never mean anything and (b) are easily recreated.
+  - Those useless mappings accumulate a cost about 100MB of memory per hour to store permanently.
-- The bloated 3pk<->token map increases the probability of collisions.
+- The bloated 3pk<->token map also increase the probability of collisions.
-  - There are something like 135M distinct tokens in teh data set.
+  - There are something like 135M distinct tokens in the two-week data set.
   - The 3pk mapping space is only one or two billion.
+If you kept them all, 3pK collisions would be constant.

-We solve this bloat problem by having the FCT put tokens on a queue when their counts go to zero in the FCT's counter map.
+We solve this bloat problem by having the FCT put tokens on a queue when their counts in the FCT's counter map go down to zero.

-The main thread picks them up ever few hundred Tweets and deletes the corresponding entries in the 3pk<->token mapping.
+The main thread takes a chunk of thes values from the queue every few hundred Tweets and deletes the corresponding entries in the 3pk<->token mapping.

-This is harmless, because if the token ever shows up again, it will automatically recreate it anyway.
+This is harmless, because if the token ever shows up again, the main thread will automatically recreate it anyway.

-Interestingly, it seemed to produce a significant bump in speed.
-From around 1100/sec to 1300/sec.
+Interestingly, doing this seemed to produce a significant bump in speed.
+From around 1100/sec to 1300/sec on the iMac.
+Not clear why.
+It would make sense if it slowed down after hundreds of millions of Tweets, by why quickly?

 ## Seemingly Excessive Token Rejection
-We were getting huge percentages of rejection of tokens because of token length and/or tokens being on the ingore list.
+We were getting huge percentages of rejection of tokens because of too-short token length and/or tokens being on the ingore list.
 More than 30% and 40% respectively.
+The list of rejected tokens is in config/token_filters.txt.

 Those numbers were not supurious.
-I turned that functionality off and the result was as expected.
+Turning that functionality off gave the expected result and it is consistent with the Ziph distribution.
 It means both are very effective and doing their job.
 You definitely want min length = 3.
+The two things strip out a huge amount of processing at the very beginning of the pipeline.

 ## Effect if Computing Cluster Persistence

-I went from checking over six batches to checking over 1 batch.
-Not a huge effect.
-Maybe 100/second.
+I went from checking over six batches to checking over 1 batch without producing a huge speedup.
+Maybe 100/second faster.

-### Checking all words v checking busy words
+### Checking all words v checking busy words when doing cluster persistence checking
 This aspect of the problem has NOT been reviewed

-## Running with config/token_filters.txt empty

-Emptying out the test_filters.txt file did not result in a noticable speedup but it did reduce the number rejected on that basis to zero.
-So the 40% rejection rate when that file is active is real.

-## Setting minimum token length to 1
-This (as it should) resulted in the rejections for minimum token length to go from 35% to 0%.
-So that parameter is functioning.

-## Is token splitting on periods, commas, and dashes happening
+## Is token splitting on periods, commas, and dashes happening?

-It was not happening.
+No, it was not happening.
 The token cleanup in Go now does this.
 Note that we can optionally split or not split on apostrophes.
-The default is to not split so that O'Brian and M'kele M'beme can continue to be tokens.
+(See config.yaml) The default is to not split so that O'Brian and M'kele M'beme can continue to be tokens.

 ## Overhaul of ASCII Output and Reduction of Logs

-Logging has been majorly overhauled with logging almost all going to the designated log file and almost none to the screen except some startup info going to stderr.
+Logging has been overhauled with logging almost all going to the designated log file and almost none to the screen except some startup info going to stderr.

 The program output is now all in JSON format sent to stdout.
 It can be configured to be more complete, for machines, or more readable, for humans.

+The rest of the logging now has the customary DEBUG/INFO/WARNING/ERROR levels in config.yaml

 The new policy is to put only critical messages on the screeen and to write them to stderr so we can preserver stdout for proper output.

 ## Annoying Nonsense

-Consider a file of phrases that would get a cluster or tweet dropped.
+We now have a file called banned_phrases.txt that contains a number of phrases that occur in a disproportionate number of essentially meaningless Tweets.
+No doubt the contents of such a file should be adjusted to a moment in time.

 "The awkward moment"
 "That awkward moment"
 "Do you want more Followers"

-There is now such a file and it seems pretty effective.
-There aren't that many such phrases.

 # TTD and Direction

-## Load State Problems
-On Linux, it seems to be failing because of corrupted files.
-This always worked so check in the linux fixes and see if the problem is limited to linux.
+## Possible logic error
+We get notification of burst of 3pk's not mapping to tokens.
+This should be almost impossible (it says so right in the warning message.)
+'Sup with that?

-## Put a more set of config values on the screen at startup (stderr)
+## Put more of the set of config values on the screen at startup (stderr)

-## Reduce the logging.
-It's excessive.
-Maybe it's just a matter of setting the right log level?

-## Major: Ability to Skip Messaging for Historical Data
-To process historical data (as opposed to simulating real-time data as we're doing in this demo) you could replace RabbitMQ with simply reading standard in or reading from files.
-As the output goes to stdout, stdin might not be a bad option.
+We just have the basics.
+I don't think we need them all, but a lot of them would be good as reminders that they exist and may have been $#@!'d with.

+## New Input Mode(s)
+The main is now fed through RabbitMQ.
+It would be interestin to have a history mode specifically for mass consumption as fast as possible.

 - Supplement the feeder with a program that just cats the lines in the CSV to standard out.
-Does it need to be speed limited or will it somehow self-throttle.
+Does it need to be speed limited or will it somehow self-throttle?
 - Add a mode for reading from standard in

-##  Important.
-Regularize the Patch Cursor Made Last Night

-Current design assumes you will always have state files.
-This is wrong.
-(It worked until recently--what changed?!)

-This is is not true--it is not some kind of edge case--you normally don't have them.
-The -load-state flag is a development convenience to avoid having to wait for many minutes when you are starting and stopping to test things.

-The probelm as cursor reports is that the
-No state -> waits forever for tokens.
-App never starts because it can't build the filters and the filters never get built because the app never starts.

-- Check if flag to load from disk is set and if disk files exist to be read in.
-- If both are yes, load from disk.
-- if both are not yes, start consuming immediately.

-This formerly worked because I have loaded from scratch many times.
-Why did it revert?!

-## Minor: Excessive ?????????
-Strings in Texts
-We have added code to drop the entire Tweet if there are long strings of question marks.
-This is usually an artifact of Tweets in some language we're not able to handle.
-Either way, it should be gone now.
-But it seems not to be!
-I see some such tweets in the output.
+Alternatively, have a main program mode that reads files of CSV itself.

 ## Ongoing  Items
 - Comments Key areas need to be commented to keep out don't touch, etc.

 - Testing has been neglected.
 Make tests around everything.

+- More fully populating the token_filters.txt file.
+Check the busywords in the logs and see what else jumps out.
+This may be nearly done.

 ## Major: Improving Busy Word Detection Quality with Computing Redundantly

 This would be a significant effort.
 Interesting idea, but it's not 100% clear that it's worth doing.
 We need some investigation.